cabforum/smime/SBR.md

 The CA SHOULD monitor the OCSP responder for requests for "unused" serial numbers as part of its security response procedures.

-A Certificate serial number within an OCSP request is one of the following three options:

-1. "assigned" if a Certificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject; or
+A Certificate serial number within an OCSP request is "assigned" if a Certificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject, or "unused" if otherwise.
-2. "reserved" if a Precertificate with that serial number has been issued by
-   i. the Issuing CA; or
-   ii. a Precertificate Signing Certificate associated with the Issuing CA; or
-3. "unused" if neither of the previous conditions are met.

 ### 4.9.11 Other forms of revocation advertisements available